Igilq/apple-gaming-wiki/README.md

 python main.py --help
 ```

-### Using the GUI
+### Using the Electron GUI

-The graphical interface provides an easy way to use the application:
+The Electron-based graphical interface provides an easy and modern way to use the application:

 1. Enter a Steam profile URL in the text field
 2. (Optional) Enter your Steam API key in the API key field for more reliable game fetching
    - If you don't have a Steam API key, you can get one at https://steamcommunity.com/dev/apikey
    - If no API key is provided, the application will use web scraping methods
+3. Select which compatibility methods you want to compare (Native, Rosetta 2, CrossOver, Wine, Parallels, Linux on ARM)
-3. Click "Update Database" to fetch the latest compatibility data (if needed)
+4. Click "Update Database" to fetch the latest compatibility data (if needed)
-4. Click "Check Compatibility" to analyze the Steam library
+5. Click "Check Compatibility" to analyze the Steam library
-5. View the results in the text area
+6. View the results in the text area, filtered according to your selected comparison options
-6. Click "Save Results" to save the compatibility data to a CSV file
+7. Click "Save Results" to save the compatibility data to a CSV file

+The new comparison options feature allows you to specifically compare different compatibility layers, such as Wine and CrossOver, to see which one performs better for your games.

 ![GUI Screenshot](https://i.imgur.com/example.png) <!-- Replace with actual screenshot when available -->